StewedSheep/Real-Time-Forum/readme.md

 ## Technologies

 - Vue.js 2: Frontend JavaScript framework for building the user interface.
-- Gorilla WebSocket: Backend library for implementing WebSocket communication.
+- Gorilla WebSocket: Backend library for implementing WebSocket communication such as listing active clients and messaging.
-- Other technologies used in the project (e.g., backend language, database, etc.).
+- Golang: Handle server-side logic and provide the necessary functionality and data to support the Vue.js frontend application.
+- SQLite3 : Store and manage user data, messages, comments and threads in the application.

 ## Installation